kevinwang2882/MapMaster/README.md

 # Map Master

-an app is named as Map Master google map api.
-Users are able to create their favorite locations and place them around the map with custom icon, and other user can make comment on the events.
+an app is named Map Master Google Maps API.
+Users can create their favorite locations and place them around the map with custom icons, and another user can make comments on the events.

 login page
 ![login page](projectx/public/login.png)